Where can we find charity lotteries?

-As you can see on the map, today charity lotteries exist only in the United Kingdom, Ireland, Sweden, the Netherlands, Germany, Spain, and Denmark (marked in blue).
-If we could color the entire map blue, we could raise more than 10 billion Euros each year for civil society!
+As you can see on the map, charity lotteries exist only in the United Kingdom, Ireland, Sweden, the Netherlands, Germany, Spain, and Denmark (marked in green).
+If we could color the entire map green, we could raise more than 10 billion Euros each year for civil society!

 Definition of a charity lottery

 In different parts of the world state- or private lotteries donate part of their profits to good causes.
 This varies among countries from a relatively low contribution to one specific sector, often the sports sector, to larger shares for a much wider range of organisations.
 Many state lotteries or commercial operators could be considered charity lotteries because of their contributions to the public benefit.

 How do we get from a regular lottery to a fundraising mechanism for good causes?
 When can we speak of a charity lottery?

 - A charity lottery is privately operated, with a license from the national government of course, but not operated nor owned by the government.
 This is to ensure that funding is additional to government subsidies, instead of replacing them.

 - Following from 1): there is no political interference in the distribution of the funds – funding decisions are made by an independent board.
 After all, when politics are involved distribution funds can change, especially after elections, in order to match government policies.

 - The primary aim of a charity lottery is to raise funds for charitable organisations; the lottery is just a tool.
 The fundraising efforts are not used as a mere excuse for organising the lottery, but are indeed the main reason.
 Therefore, no private profits should be made.

 - Following from 3): a substantial part should go to the benefiting organisations.
 Ideally, the operational costs of the lottery do not exceed 20% of turnover, with the remaining 80% equally divided between donations to charities (40%) and prize money (40%).
 We have to take into account however that these percentages depend on the maturity of the lottery, the legal national requirements and the market situation.